awsdocs/aws-xray-developer-guide/doc-source/xray-services-lambda.md

 To use the X\-Ray SDK on Lambda, bundle it with your function code each time you create a new version\.
 You can instrument your Lambda functions with the same methods that you use to instrument applications running on other services\.
 The primary difference is that you don't use the SDK to instrument incoming requests, make sampling decisions, and create segments\.

-The other difference between instrumenting Lambda functions and web applications is that the segment that Lambda creates and sends to X\-Ray cannot be modified by your function code\.
+The other difference between instrumenting Lambda functions and web applications is that the segment that Lambda creates and sends to X\-Ray can't be modified by your function code\.
 You can create subsegments and record annotations and metadata on them, but you can't add annotations and metadata to the parent segment\.

 For more information, see [Using AWS X\-Ray](https://docs.aws.amazon.com/lambda/latest/dg/lambda-x-ray.html) in the *AWS Lambda Developer Guide*\.